rybotron/EMIT-Quartz-Composer-Library/README.md

 EMIT Quartz Composer Library
 ============================

-The goal of this project is to create a library that is easy to use and has a low-level of complexity to get artists building complex reactive and generative graphics faster.
+The goal of this project is to create a library that is easy to use and has a low-level of complexity to get artists building dynamic, reactive, and generative graphics faster.

 ## Usage ##